openfaas/openfaas.github.io/_posts/2021-11-05-long-running-jobs.md

 The next problem to solve was the configuration of the Termination Grace Period.
 I've often heard users complain that OpenFaaS has too many timeout values, and I sympathise with this viewpoint.
 I consulted the other regular contributors and we agreed that using one of the existing timeout values to set the Termination Grace Period was the best option.

-Now, whenever you set a `write_timeout` environment variable for your function, it will be used by the Kubernetes operator ([faas-netes](https://github.com/openfaas/faas-netes)) to set the Termination Grace Period to this value plus 2 seconds to allow for jitter.
+Now, whenever you set a `write_timeout` environment variable for your function, it will be used by the OpenFaaS Pro operator to set the Termination Grace Period to this value plus jitter.
+But that's not the only change required - a coordinated set of changes make this work correctly.

+Readiness is also a key change to make sure traffic is sent to the correct Pods during rolling updates and autoscaling.
+See also: [Custom health and readiness checks for your OpenFaaS Functions](https://www.openfaas.com/blog/health-and-readiness-for-functions/)

 ![OpenFaaS Conceptual Architecture](https://github.com/openfaas/faas/blob/master/docs/of-workflow.png?raw=true)
 > [OpenFaaS Conceptual Architecture](https://docs.openfaas.com/architecture/stack/) showing the separation of concerns between the gateway, queueing, metrics and the Kubernetes operator.

-Here's the PR I created for this separate change: [openfaas/faas-netes Set Termination Grace Period to write_timeout for functions to allow them to complete during a scale down event. #869](https://github.com/openfaas/faas-netes/pull/869)

 ### So what does this look like with an example?